 Once we have spoken our truth, we can, if we wish, craft the product—novel, short story, memoir, poem, essay—with our school-learned tools.
 The work we have created in written form then reflects the complexity and fullness of our human experience.

 Writing teacher, Writing coach

-— Groups are usually small, 12 or fewer women
+— Groups are usually small with 12 or fewer women

 — Peggy participates fully and writes alongside her students

 — Inspiration, understanding, and support come from the entire group

 — The individual can choose to work on a specific project within the circle

 — Individual attention is given to your writing